The marine environment and te ao Māori

 Each iwi has its own history and current practices.
 Māori have many tools for resource management.
 The use of natural resources revolved around the seasons and the lunar calendar.

 What is a rāhui?

 A rāhui is a restriction on collecting or harvesting a resource for a certain time.
 A rāhui will allow time for the numbers of animals to recover after an event.

 Māori would also sometimes use rāhui to guide harvest times or to restrict access to an area after something unpleasant had happened there.
 This also happens today.

 A changing landscape

 Now, as we look for sustainable ways to look after our oceans, we are seeing a return to some practices of the tangata whenua.
-Many iwi around the country work alongside DOC and other agencies to maintain or restore the mauri of traditional food-gathering areas, with the hope of allowing them to recover and prosper into the future.
+Many iwi around the country work alongside DOC and other agencies to maintain or restore the mauri of traditional food-gathering areas.

 - Ready for a quiz?
 Try The Marine World and Te Ao Māori activity.